November 20, 2024

 Market Integrity

 Wash trading undermines trust in market data by creating false trading volumes and misleading investors about the true activity and value of a security.
-This artificial inflation of trading volumes can make a security appear more popular and liquid than it is, distorting the perception of its demand and price stability.
+This artificial of trading volumes can make a security appear more popular and liquid than it is, distorting the perception of its demand and price stability.
 For example, a study revealed that over half of reported Bitcoin trading volume could be attributed to wash trading, which skews the real market activity and misleads traders.

 Regulatory Scrutiny